SethAngell/MarkdownExploder/app/content/proposal.md

 information back and forth.
 Piece 1 will consist of a Unity package with simple configuration parameters to allow for a connection to be made back to the web service.
-This Unity package will contain scripts to attach to an in-scene camera as well as a blank gameobject to act as hooks for the WebRTC and Messaging system.
+This Unity package will contain scripts to attach to an in-scene camera as well as a blank GameObject [^gameobject] to act as hooks for the WebRTC and Messaging system.
 Piece 2 will be a web service with a microservice based architecture, capable of providing 4 specific
 services: User management, realtime messaging, WebRTC relay, and a